n8n-io/n8n-docs/docs/choose-n8n/desktop-app.md

 	* Version updates lag behind other platforms

 !!! note "Keep in mind"
-    If you have already installed n8n locally via `npm`, the desktop app will connect to the existing `sqlite` database.
+    If you have already installed n8n locally using `npm`, the desktop app will connect to the existing `sqlite` database.

 !!! note "Tunnel credentials"